bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

 1. For each new forwarded connection (to the same server under the same psk_identity), increment `index`.
 2. Set `floor` to the `index` of the earliest connection that has not yet been connected or closed.

-The backend server initializes `floor` upon receiving a RatchetValue for the first time, and then executes the following procedure:
+The backend server initializes `floor` upon receiving a RatchetValue for the first time, and then executes the following procedure for each incoming connection:

-1. Define `a >= b` if the most significant bit of `a - b` is 0.
+0. Define `a >= b` if the most significant bit of `a - b` is 0.
-2. Let `newValue` be the RatchetValue in the ProxyData.
+1. Let `newValue` be the RatchetValue in the ProxyData.
-3. If `newValue.index < floor` , ignore the connection.
+2. If `newValue.index < floor`, ignore the connection.
-4. If `newValue.floor >= floor`, set `floor` to `newValue.floor`.
+3. If `newValue.floor >= floor`, set `floor` to `newValue.floor`.
-5. OPTIONALLY, ignore the connection if `newValue.index` has been seen recently.
-This can be implemented efficiently by keeping track of index values greater than `floor` that appear to have been skipped.
+4. OPTIONALLY, ignore the connection if `newValue.index` has been seen recently.
+This can be implemented efficiently by keeping track of `index` values greater than `floor` that appear to have been skipped.

 With these measures in place, replays can be rejected without processing the ClientHello.

+In principle, this replay protection fails after 2^64 connections when the `floor` value wraps.
+On a backend server that averages 10^9 new connections per second, this would occur after 584 years.
+To avoid this replay attack, load balancers and backends SHOULD establish a new PSK at least this often.

 # Use with TLS over TCP